 “Elected officials must serve the greater good no matter what it takes, like a father protecting and disciplining his family”.
 (Provincial Governor in Davao from 1959 to 1965, Vicente Duterte).

-But the system of justice has often been a hindrance, especially when it comes to a common man, so Duterte, with his direct and vernacular language, and a deeply felt understanding of the people he served, must at one point in his life decided to do the opposite of what the Major in the “Dirty Harry” movies did, (the one who practices the law the correct way to serve himself and with all his power tries to stop the Clint Eastwood character to create justice in his own way).
+But the system of justice has often been a hindrance, especially for the common man, so Duterte with his direct and vernacular language and a deeply felt understanding of the people he served must at one point in his life decided to do the opposite of what the Major in the “Dirty Harry” movies did.
+The one who practices the law the correct way to serve himself and with all his power tries to stop the Clint Eastwood character to create justice in his own way.

 In Davao, it seems that the role of the Mayor and Dirty Harry has merged and the result is amazing.
 Davao has transformed from being the “Killing Capital” of the Philippines to become one of the safest cities in the world.
-This is a process that would have taken a very long time within the existing law system, and maybe never succeeded, and most people in the Philippines seem to agree on that.
+This is a process that would have taken a very long time within the existing law system, and maybe never succeeded.
+Most people in the Philippines seem to agree on that.

-Duterte’s uncompromising style appears very appealing for the majority of the people here, and I can understand that.
-He has just performed what most of the Filipinos I have met is saying openly: I’m willing to kill if someone hurts my family badly.
-This clan mentality is very strong, and Duterte, with his fearless personality, seems to be the strong man many are waiting for to lift the nation up from a swamp of inability and corruption.
+Duterte’s uncompromising style appears very appealing to the majority of the people here, and I can understand that.
+He has just performed what most of the Filipinos I have met are saying openly: I’m willing to kill if someone hurts my family badly.
+This clan mentality is very strong, and Duterte, with his fearless personality, seems to be the strong man many are waiting for to lift the nation from a swamp of inability and corruption.